snoop2head/vanilla_javascript_youtube_practice/README.md

 * Mongoose is ODM, like pymongo
 * dotenv (.env) module can be used to hide sensitive information
 * Since Mongod is good for storing documents only, you don't put byte file (like videos)
-* schema is shape of data, which is written in models
+* schema is shape of data, which is written in models/

 # 4. Webpack